 - Tenant is impairing on other residents’ right of enjoyment of their own units

-There are a plethora of reasons that may apply, and every situation is going to be a little bit different in how it needs to be handled.
-To see a more expanded list of reasons landlords can use to evict tenants in Ontario, review the guide released by the Landlord Tenant Board here.
+There is a plethora of reasons that may apply, and every situation is going to be a little bit different in how it needs to be handled.
+To see a more expanded list of reasons landlords can use to evict tenants in Toronto, review the guide released by the Landlord Tenant Board here.

-How Long Does it Take to Evict a Tenant in Ontario?
+How Long Does it Take to Evict a Tenant in Toronto?

-The amount of time it takes to evict a tenant in Ontario will depend on the reason for eviction, whether or not a hearing with the Landlord Tenant Board is needed, and how long it takes tenants to respond to posted eviction notices.
+The amount of time it takes to evict a tenant in the Greater Toronto Area will depend on the reason for eviction, whether or not a hearing with the Landlord Tenant Board is needed, and how long it takes tenants to respond to posted eviction notices.

 At a minimum, an eviction will take around 20 days if the tenant chooses to move out without a hearing after receiving notice.
 In most cases, eviction is more likely to take between one and three months.

-How Much Does it Cost to Evict a Tenant in Ontario?
+How Much Does it Cost to Evict a Tenant in Toronto?

 The cost of evicting a tenant is going to include a number of factors: